 DicomBrowser uses ImageJ Image viewer to view DICOM images, It utilizes it to add viewing tools and measurement tools which benefit the doctors.

 Multi-Window DICOM image viewer

-DICOM images can be opened in many separate windows, That comes with several advantages and disadvantages, however, DicomBrowser is DICOM batch editor for files and metadata more than DICOM image viewer.
+DICOM images can be opened in many separate windows, That comes with several advantages and disadvantages, however, DicomBrowser is a DICOM batch editor for files and metadata more than DICOM image viewer.

 DICOM image converter

-DICOM medical images can be exported using DICOM browser but it supports single image conversion to several formats including .png, .jpeg, .gif, and several other image formats.
+DICOM medical images can be exported using DICOM browser, but it supports single image conversion to several formats including .png, .jpeg, .gif, and several other image formats.